Brugman/environment-debug-admin-toolbar/readme.txt

     return $environments;
 });`

-Please make sure they are completely lowercase.
+Please make sure the environment names are lowercased.

 = Can you support more types? =

-Yes, if you can convince us.
+Perhaps, if you can convince us.
 Please create a GitHub issue, so we can discuss your use-case.

 = What users see the toolbar? =